MOLOKAI SWIM

 • As your swim date approaches I will update you with the best wind, tide and surf conditions within your swim window.
 Weather predictions are more accurate about a week before your swim window and have the most certainty about 48-72 hours before your swim.

-• We will have a pre-swim meeting on my boat at Waikiki Yacht Club ‪1599 Ala Moana Blvd, Honolulu HI, 48-72 hours before your swim.
+• We will have a pre-swim meeting 48-72 hours before your swim.
 We will discuss all the details of your swim and go over any questions or concerns you may have.
+Please contact Captain Mike for the time and place of the pre swim meeting.

-• Please also be advised that I REQUIRE all swimmers to use shark protective devices while swimming in the Ka’iwi channel, and are included as part of your escort fee.
-This includes keeping 5 Shark Shield Freedom 7 units maintained, charged and attaching 2 of them to the kayak.
+• Please also be advised that I REQUIRE all swimmers to use shark protective devices while swimming in the Ka’iwi channel, and are included as part of your escort.
+This includes keeping a Shark Shield Freedom 7 units maintained, charged and attaching one of them to the kayak at all times.
 Please understand that you are relying on the manufacturer's claims as to the effectiveness of the device.
 I have used Ocean Guardian Shark Shield devices on multiple swims and found them to function as advertised while the units were operational.
+If anyone has an extra shark shield that they are not using please let Capt Mike know.

 • Please contact me anytime with specific questions after studying the FAQ that are listed below.